Skip to main content

 3

-• Pat chicken* dry with paper towels. • Heat a large drizzle of oil in a large pan over medium-high heat.
-Add green pepper, sliced onion, salt, and pepper.
+• Heat a large drizzle of oil in a large pan over medium-high heat.
+Add poblano, sliced onion, salt, and pepper.
 Cook until veggies are softened, 4-6 minutes.
 (TIP: Add a splash of water if veggies begin to brown too quickly.)
-Turn off heat.
-Transfer veggies to a medium bowl. • Heat a drizzle of oil in same pan used for veggies over medium-high heat.
+Transfer to a medium bowl. • Add a drizzle of oil to same pan.
 Add chicken and season with salt and pepper.
 Cook, stirring occasionally, until browned, 3-5 minutes. • Return veggies to pan.
-Stir in half the Tex-Mex paste, half the Southwest Spice (you’ll use the rest of each later), and ¼ cup water (⅓ cup for 4 servings).
+Stir in half the Tex-Mex paste, half the Southwest Spice (you’ll use the rest of each later), and ¼ cup water (1⁄3 cup for 4 servings).
 Cook until everything is coated and chicken is cooked through, 2-3 minutes more.
 Turn off heat.

 Assemble Enchiladas